 - Use mild detergents to clean vinyl trim commonly used in cabins and helm.
-Routinely use a commercially available surface protector to seal the vinyl. - Surface or glass cleaners can be used to clean plexiglass.
-It is commonly used for radio boxes and as a protective material for instrument panels. - StarboardTM can be cleaned using surface cleaners such as 409TM.
+Routinely use a commercially available surface protector to seal the vinyl. - Starboard[TM] can be cleaned using surface cleaners such as 409[TM].

 7.6 Stainless Steel / Aluminum